-With the rapid growth of social media and a general change in the way people digest information, the need for charities to effectively show people their work through film has become more vital than ever.
+With the rapid growth of online films, smart phones, social media and a general change in the way people digest information, the need for charities to effectively show people their work through an engaging film has become more vital than ever.

-However, for many charities this is not possible, due to either financial limitations or a lack of experience in this field.
-With over 25 years real-world production experience, the Big Picture team are committed to producing relevant, thought-provoking films that both raise awareness and educate people as to the vital work of various charities.
+However, for many charities this is not possible, due to financial limitations, a lack of experience in this field, or indeed both.
+With over 30 years real-world production experience, the Big Picture team are committed to producing relevant, thought-provoking films that both raise awareness and educate people as to the vital work of a wide range of charities.
 If you are seeking to show people what you do then a short film could be the perfect tool.

 Big Picture Charity Films are passionate about promoting your cause and we will work with you, through every step of the process.
 From an initial meeting, where various creative ideas can be discussed, through the process of filming and editing to final delivery.
 Raising awareness and educating people through the medium of film is at the forefront of what we're all about.

-Big Picture rely entirely on donations, funds generated through various fundraising activities and the generous giving of our supporters.
-Our charitable objects are: “The promotion of the voluntary sector for the public benefit by the production of films which promote volunteering and the voluntary sector.”
+Big Picture receive no external grants and rely entirely on donations and funds generated through various fundraising activities and the generous giving of our supporters.
+Our charitable objects are: “The promotion of the voluntary sector for the public benefit by the production of films.”
 At Big Picture, we believe that giving away a percentage of what we get is fundamental and as such 10% of all monies raised from charitable donations is given to other charities.

 MEET OUR TRUSTEES: